Advaita Vedanta: Knowledge is liberating

+Correct knowledge of Atman and Brahman is the attainment of Brahman, immortality, and moksha, liberation from suffering (Note: The suffering created by the workings of the mind entangled with physical reality) and samsara, the cycle of rebirth.

-According to Anantanand Rambachan, in Advaita, this state of liberating self-knowledge includes and leads to the understanding that "the self is the self of all, the knower of self sees the self in all beings and all beings in the self."
+This Self is not a personal self, but the knowledge that everything is Brahman, that "the self is the self of all, the knower of self sees the self in all beings and all beings in the self."

+According to Advaita Vedānta, liberation can be achieved while living, and is called Jivanmukti. in contrast to Videhamukti (moksha from samsara after death) in theistic sub-schools of Vedānta.

 Attaining vidyā (knowledge)

 Advaita Vedānta regards the liberated state of being Atman/Brahman as one's true identity and inherent to being human.
 According to Shankara and the Vivarana-school, no human action can 'produce' this liberated state, as it is what one already is.
 As Swami Vivekananda stated:

 The Vedas cannot show you Brahman, you are That already.
 They can only help to take away the veil that hides truth from our eyes.
 The cessation of ignorance can only come when I know that God and I are one; in other words, identify yourself with Atman, not with human limitations.
 The idea that we are bound is only an illusion [Maya].
 Freedom is inseparable from the nature of the Atman.
 This is ever pure, ever perfect, ever unchangeable.